TeemuKoivisto/prosemirror-dev-toolkit/README.md

 Shows the current plugins and their states.
 This is mostly the same as in the old tools but I added some convenience buttons to for example log the plugin to a `_plugin` object that you can manipulate from the console.
 Handy for inspecting the plugin editor props which are not visible from the plugin state.

-As a side-note, I'm sure I have not covered all possible object types beyond the common Objects/Arrays/Maps/Sets.
+As a side-note, I'm sure I have not covered all possible object types in `svelte-tree-view` beyond the common Objects/Arrays/Maps/Sets.
 Make an issue or PR if something's weird.

 ## Schema